Isaac Paredes Player Props: Rays vs. Athletics

-Isaac Paredes -- .152 average over his past 10 games -- will be in action for the Tampa Bay Rays against the Oakland Athletics, with James Kaprielian on the mound, on June 12 at 9:40 PM ET.
+The Tampa Bay Rays, including Isaac Paredes (.161 batting average in his past 10 games), take on starter Hogan Harris and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.

-He had a hitless performance in his last game (0-for-3 with an RBI) against the Rangers.
+In his last game he had a hitless performance (0-for-2) against the Athletics.

 Isaac Paredes Game Info & Props vs. the Athletics